 You can have these Fantastic Bourbon Meatballs as an appetizer, with pasta or for meatball sandwiches.

 These bourbon meatballs are just superb.
 You should have almost all the ingredients in your pantry minus the ground beef and pork.
 If you don’t have any chili vinegar (very hard to find), I would suggest using Apple Cider Vinegar.
-I just might use a bit less than the recipe calls for.
+I suggest you use a bit less than the recipe calls for if you are using ACV.

-When I made this recipe, I used about half of them (per the directions below) and not only used them as an appetizer, I also decided to make some sliders with them.
-If I have enough meatballs left, I will use them in my next pasta dish.
+When I made this meatball recipe, I used about half of the meatballs as an appetizer, then made some sliders with the rest of them.
+If I had enough meatballs leftover, I would’ve used them in my next pasta dish.
+Turns out I didn’t.

 Please keep in mind that the Bourbon Sauce in this recipe contains alcohol.
 Make sure you read our notes below.
 While most of the alcohol will burn off during the cooking process, we cannot guarantee that this recipe will be alcohol-free!